NativeScript/nativescript-app-templates/packages/template-enterprise-auth-ng/README.md

-# template-enterprise-login-ng
+# template-enterprise-auth-ng
 NativeScript template for creating apps that logs in to an Enterprise system.

 This template shows how a NativeScript app can log into a variety of enterprise auth systems using Kinvey's Mobile Identity Connect feature.

-# NativeScript with Angular Enterprise Login Template
+# NativeScript with Angular Enterprise Auth Template
 App templates help you jump start your native cross-platform apps with built-in UI elements and best practices.
 Save time writing boilerplate code over and over again when you create new apps.

-This Enterprise Login template is a bootstrap for a NativeScript app that can log users into a variety of enterprise auth systems using Kinvey's Mobile Identity Connect feature.
+This Enterprise Auth template is a bootstrap for a NativeScript app that can log users into a variety of enterprise auth systems using Kinvey's Mobile Identity Connect feature.

 <img src="/tools/assets/appTemplate-ios.png" height="400" />